highcharts/connectors-morningstar/docs/connectors/morningstar/security-compare.md

 ### Views

-To access the desired data, configure the `viewId` option according to your account setup.
+To access the desired data, configure the `viewIds` option according to your account setup.
 For more details, see [Getting View IDs].

 ### Securities